heclak/community-a4e-c/README.md

   - CBU-2B/A weight is calculated correctly.
 Weapon release and spread cause fewer collision-based self-destructs when the weapon is released.
 - **Quality of Life:**
   - Throttle Increment and Throttle Decrement inputs function properly.
 A new slider in the special menu is available to adjust throttle rate for these inputs from 1 to 5%.
+  - The trim reset input now properly adjusts the position of the Rudder Trim Switch.
   - Kneeboard Manual:
     - Waypoints on the navigation page enumerate 11 waypoints, and can't overrun the instructions on the page.
     - Placing a 300 gallon tank on the center pylon enumerates properly on the kneeboard loadout page.